-Foster parents will be provided with a bag of species and ageappropriate Science Diet kibble for your foster animals.
+Foster parents will be provided with a bag of species and age appropriate Science Diet kibble for your foster animals.
 This is the same food that the animals are fed in-shelter, and since they'll return to this diet post-foster, it's important to keep them on it.
-Please follow the feeding instructions that are printed on the back of each bag.
 Foster parents are welcome to supplement with additional wet food as needed.
-Note that any change in diet - even such a minor one as switching brands of food - may cause diarrhea.
+To schedule a food pick up, please click here.